growlitheharpo/EGP-300-graphics2-framework/EGP300 Graphics2 FW/README.txt

 	**DO NOT OPEN VISUAL STUDIO .VCXPROJ FILES,
 	ONLY OPEN THE SOLUTION FILE!

+	Alternatively to steps 2 and 4, run the batch file named 'LAUNCH_VS2015' in the root folder after closing all instances if Visual Studio.

 Note the following for all uses of the framework:

-To open the framework, follow step 4 above.
+To open the framework, follow step 4 above (open from solution directory or use the LAUNCH batch).

 The solution contains TWO projects:
 	-egpfw: This is your back-end library.
 You